-All CA systems are connected to a no-break UPS system with a capacity sufficient to power both the systems and the necessary cooling.
+All CA systems are connected to a no-break UPS system with a capacity sufficient to power both the systems and to provide the necessary requisite cooling.
 The UPS battery system is backed by two redundant diesel generators and the fuel supply is monitored and kept at a level adequate to run for at least 48 hours without need for refuelling.
 The systems are tested monthly.
 Power and air conditioning systems are monitored 24x7 with a 15-minute response time.